Understanding the Interior Design Drawings: Public Area Finish Schedule and Tagging Details

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-This is the first of the interior design drawings, its sheet ID 100, the public area finish schedule.
-When we were reviewing the lobby drawings, we saw codes attached to many of the walls, floors, etc. These codes are the tags.
+This is the first of the interior design drawings: its sheet ID, 100, the public area finish schedule.
+When we were reviewing the lobby drawings, we saw codes attached to many of the walls, floors, and other elements.
+These codes are the tags used for identification.

-Here's the tag for the acoustical ceiling tile.
-And you can see that on the finish schedule, the interior designer is calling out the tag, the kind of item, a description, who the manufacturer is, if or as needed a finish, the locations, any special notes, and the source.
-So one thing that's really nice is that the interior designer has gone to this level of detail to make it easy for everyone to understand what to order and exactly what will be installed in the different rooms.
+Here’s the tag for the acoustical ceiling tile.
+On the finish schedule, the Interior Designer calls out the tag, the type of item, a description, the manufacturer, if needed, a finish, the locations, any special notes, and the source of the materials.
+One thing that's really nice is that the Interior Designer has gone to this level of detail to make it easy for everyone to understand what to order and exactly what will be installed in the different rooms.

 Learn Blueprint Reading